mattmakai/fullstackpython.com/content/pages/examples/flask/flask-templating-render-template.markdown

 imported, but there are less characters to type when you leave off the `.templating` part.

+<a href="/flask-templating-render-template-string-examples.html">render_template_string</a>
+is another callable from the `flask.templating` package with code examples.

-These subjects go along with the `render_template` code examples:
+You should read up on these subjects along with these `render_template` examples:

 * [template engines](/template-engines.html), specifically [Jinja2](/jinja2.html)
 * [Flask](/flask.html) and the concepts for [web frameworks](/web-frameworks.html)